drewhamiltonasdf/machine-shop-2020/_equipment-docs/_epilog-zing-24/README.md

     1) Ensure USB is plugged into the laser and the computer.
 Ethernet is not currently workable without a network card.

     2) Power the laser on.
 The switch is on the right of the machine on the side panel.

+    3) Open InkScape, load vector file, and follow list above for DO's and DON'Ts pertaining to file-prep.

-    3) Document Properties > Custom Size > Width: 24 inches, Height 12 inches    (make sure the units are inches)
+    3) Document Properties > Custom Size > Width: 24 inches, Height 12 inches    (Reminder: make sure the units are inches)

-    4) Make sure the lineweights are 0.001"
+    4) Reminder: Make sure the lineweights are 0.001"

     5) File > Print .....     [ Select Printer "Epilog Engraver" (Not the WinX64 version) ]  ...
 Click Print

     6) Dashboard will come up.
-Change Process type to "Vector" and adjust cut settings
+Change Process type to "Vector" and adjust cut settings appropriate for material

     7) Click "Print"

+    8) If you are having issues, please do not reach out unless you have gone through "The Basics: Vector Design Files" and read through this list in order.
+Otherwise, shoot me an email at Drew.Hamilton@nyulangone.org